-Remove one of the 1/8" BSP plugs from tank. its port in the compressor Apply Teflon paste to the nipple (1/8" X 1 the port and tighten.
-1/8" BSP) and insert it into ☐ Apply Teflon paste to the free end of the nipple.
-Assemble the inlet port side of the soleno onto the nipple and tighten.
-The solenoid position that does not obstruct any other tank d should be rotated into a
+☐ Remove one of the 1/8" BSP plugs from its port in the compresso tank.
+Apply Teflon paste to the nipple (1/8" X 1/8" BSP) and insert it into the port and tighten. ☐ Apply Teflon paste to the free end of the nipple.
+Assemble the inlet port side of the solenoid (stamped with a '1') onto the nipple and tighten.
+The solenoid should be rotated into a position that does not obstruct any other ports on the compressor TATIK